HSLdevcom/jore-history-graphql-import/README.md

 ### Prerequisites

 You need a Postgres database to run the import against.
-The app will apply the DB schema when strating.
+The app will apply the DB schema when starting.

-### Install
+### Build Docker container

 Build the container: